OfficeDev/TrainingContent/O3657/O3657-2 Creating Client Side Only Apps with Angular, ADAL and Office 365 APIs/Lab.md

 1. Test the app by starting the server.
 To start the superstatic web server, enter the following at the command prompt within the root of the [StarterFiles](StarterFiles) folder:

   ````
-  ss --port 8000
+  superstatic --port 8000
   ````

   This will host the site at [http://localhost:8000](http://localhost:8000).
 The file [superstatic.json](StarterFiles/superstatic.json) configures *superstatic* to load the site starting with `/src` as the web root.

   Login to the application and click the through the Employees and Expenses section to see the application getting live data from SharePoint Online & OneDrive for Business.

-In this exercise you updated the application to get data from the live SharePoint Online REST API & the Office 365 Files REST API.
+In this exercise you updated the application to get data from the live SharePoint Online REST API & the Microsoft Graph REST API.